-The one-dimensional conduction heat transfer process inside water droplet is shown in Fig. 3 (c).
-The water droplet is discretized into layers parallel to the substrate.
-Heat transfers into the water layer control volume from the bottom surface (qi) and transfers out of the control volume from the top surface (qi+1) and side surface (J(r)∙hfg∙dS).
-Temperature is assumed to be uniform at the bottom and top surface of each water layer control volume donated as Ti and Ti+1, respectively.
-The heat transfer equation in each water layer control volume is listed as:
+During evaporation of a sessile water droplet especially at a relatively low temperature, the one-dimensional heat conduction process inside the droplet is shown in Fig. 3 (c).
+The water droplet is discretized into a series of thin layers (i = 1, …, M, where M is the number of discrete water layer in the upper hemisphere of the droplet spherical cap) parallel to the substrate.
+Here, temperatures at the bottom surface (Ti) and the top surface (Ti+1) of the ith water layer are assumed to be laterally uniform, respectively.
+Then, in the ith water layer, we have: